jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-2.md

 ## AI usage

 I experimented a bit more with AI tools compared to [part 1](https://jorisbaan.nl/2025/01/14/ai-chat-app-from-scratch-part-1.html).
 I used Pycharm’s CoPilot plugin for code completion and had quite some back-and-forth with ChatGPT to learn about the Azure or Kubernetes ecosystem, and to spar about bugs.
-I double checked everything in the docs and most of the information was solid.
+I double-checked everything in the docs and most of the information was solid.
 Like part 1, I did not use AI to write this post, though I did use ChatGPT to paraphrase some bad-running sentences.